 For those of you popping in during the early afternoon, let’s indulge in an extra healthy cup of green tea.
 After years of mixing it with black tea, I finally have cultivated a taste for green tea on its own, though I still usually mix it with black.
 Shall we try some of the jasmine green variety?
 Or a fruit flavor such as raspberry or peach?
 Or we can have unflavored green tea in one of my favorite brands, Ahmad, which never fails to produce a tasty cuppa.

 Assuming you drop by in the evening, we have lots of caffeine-free options.
 In addition to your choice of fruit or herbal flavors, we can try some Rooibos; it’s available in ever-increasing varieties, all delicious.
-One of my recent favorites is the Tega lemon hibiscus green rooibos that Jeff recently gave me.
+One of my recent favorites is the lemon hibiscus green rooibos that Jeff recently gave me.
 I had never even heard of green rooibos, but one great thing about being a tea lover is that there are continual new discoveries.
-As a disclaimer, these are unsolicited recommendations for which I get no remuneration; I’m including the links just to prove I’m not making all these fabulous flavors up.
+A disclaimer: these are unsolicited recommendations for which I get no remuneration.
+I mention the specifics just to prove I’m not making all these fabulous flavors up.

 How fun to have so many choices!
 And I haven’t even scratched the surface.
 What will you be having?
 If you can’t make it in person, I’ll gladly send you a tea bag or two of your choice (except for the green rooibos, which is running low).
 We’ll cover the dessert teas (such as chocolate raspberry or marshmallow macaron) some other time.
 The blossoms showed up early this year so we’re all set…

 - Tagged: blossoms, brewing, enjoyment, invitations, sipping, springtime, take a break, tea, tea flavors, visitors